-Storytelling Practices Can Make Public Health Messaging More Effective, Experts Say
+Using Storytelling in Public Health Messaging Can Make It More Effective, Say Experts

-Medical professionals believe including storytelling practices in public health messaging can make them more effective, especially in helping people get a more holistic picture of what they’re dealing with and heeding warnings better.
+Medical professionals believe including storytelling practices in public health messaging can make them more effective, especially in helping people get a more holistic picture of what they’re dealing with so they can also heed warnings better.

 In an article published in The Lancet, Lise Saffran, an associate teaching professor at the University of Missouri School of Health Professions in the U.S., argued that storytelling can be a valuable tactic to help public health professionals get their messages across to their intended audiences.
 It can also motivate them to follow cautionary advice.